Shreyas911/shreyas911.github.io/_posts/2025-05-21-ECCO-Summer-School-2025.md

-I presented a detailed overveiw on Algorithmic Differentiation (AD) as a lecturer at the <a href="https://ecco-summer-school.github.io/ecco-2025/">ECCO Summer School 2025</a> held in <a href="https://www.caltech.edu">Pacific Grove</a>, CA.
+I presented a detailed overview of Algorithmic Differentiation (AD) as a lecturer at the <a href="https://ecco-summer-school.github.io/ecco-2025/">ECCO Summer School 2025</a> held in <a href="https://www.caltech.edu">Pacific Grove</a>, CA.